-Using Barcode and Radio-Frequency Identification (RFID) technology makes inventory control faster and more accurate.
-Barcoding and RFID tags help keep track of your inventory, reduce errors and eliminate the cost of manual record keeping.
-Clear Spider incorporates the use of Barcodes and RFID tags to communicate updates on the status of your inventory directly to you.
+Using barcode and Radio-Frequency Identification (RFID) technology makes inventory control faster, and more accurate.
+Barcodes and RFID tags help keep track of your inventory, reduce errors, and eliminate the cost of manual record keeping.
+Clear Spider incorporates the use of barcodes and RFID tags to communicate updates on the status of your inventory directly to you.

 Barcode and RFID Scanning Applications